lennertvhoy/the-last-light/10-appendices/README.md

 - Human-on-the-loop vs. human-in-the-loop
 - Engagement decision trees
 - Fail-safe mechanisms and their limitations
-- Communication vulnerabilities\n\n## Appendix J: Recommended Technical Resources As I compiled these resources, I realized anew the sheer breadth and depth of the work being done in these fields—a testament to efforts both inspiring and, at times, profoundly disquieting.\n\n### Papers and Research
+- Communication vulnerabilities\n\n## Appendix J: Beyond the Book: Essential AI Research and Learning As I compiled these resources, I realized anew the sheer breadth and depth of the work being done in these fields—a testament to efforts both inspiring and, at times, profoundly disquieting.\n\n### Papers and Research
 - Key papers on AI safety and alignment
 - Consciousness studies literature